Montenegro

 Salary costs and costs related to termination of employment

-Salary costs, severance payments related to retirement of employees, costs related to technological surplus, and other payments related to termination of employment are recognised as deductible in the tax period in which they are paid (not in the period in which they are accrued).
+Salary costs, severance payments related to retirement of employees, costs associated with redundancy, and other payments related to the termination of employment are recognised as deductible in the tax period in which they are paid.

 Fines and penalties